openego/eGon-data/CONTRIBUTING.rst

 The egon-data workflow uses Apache Airflow which organizes the order of different processing steps and their execution.

-How to add python scripts
+How to add Python scripts
 -------------------------

-To integrate a new python function to the egon-data workflow follow the steps listed:
+To integrate a new Python function to the egon-data workflow follow the steps listed:

 1. Add your well documented script to the egon-data repository